-This analysis explores how machine time is distributed over task events and submissions.
-By partitioning the collection of all terminating tasks by their termination event, the analysis aims to measure the total time spent by tasks in 3 different execution phases:
+By partitioning the set of all terminating tasks by their termination event, the analysis aims to measure the total time spent by tasks in 3 different execution phases:

-resubmission time: the total of all time deltas between every task termination event and the immediately succeding task submission event, i.e. the total time spent by tasks waiting to be resubmitted in Borg after a termination;

-queue time: the total of all time deltas between every task submission event and the following task scheduling event, i.e. the total time spent by tasks queuing before execution;

-running time: the total of all time deltas between every task scheduling event and the following task termination event, i.e. the total time spent by tasks "executing" (i.e. performing useful computations) in the clusters.
+- resubmission time: the total of all time intervals between every task termination event and the immediately succeding task submission event, i.e. the total time spent by tasks waiting to be resubmitted in Borg after a termination; - queue time: the total of all time intervals between every task submission event and the following task scheduling event, i.e. the total time spent by tasks queuing before execution; - running time: the total of all time intervals between every task scheduling event and the following task termination event, i.e. the total time spent by tasks "executing" (i.e. performing potentially useful computations) in the clusters.